multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/client.md

 * Add the public keys for those repositories into a domain-specific subdirectory of `/etc/cvmfs/keys/`;
 * Add the configuration for those repositories into `/etc/cvmfs/domain.d` (domain-specific) or `/etc/cvmfs/config.d` (repository-specific).

-For examples, see the `/etc/cvmfs` subdirectory in the [config-repo GitHub repository](https://github.com/cvmfs-contrib/config-repo).
+Examples are available in the `etc/cvmfs` subdirectory of the [config-repo GitHub repository](https://github.com/cvmfs-contrib/config-repo).

 ---